MyOwnRobs/myownrobs/README.md

 ## 🔒 Data Privacy

 Your data privacy is important to us.
-Here’s a concise overview of MyOwnHadley’s data practices:
+Here’s a concise overview of MyOwnRobs’s data practices:

-- MyOwnHadley only stores per user their last active session, to maintain continuous functionality between chat sessions and RStudio/addin restarts.
+- MyOwnRobs only stores per user their last active session, to maintain continuous functionality between chat sessions and RStudio/addin restarts.

-- MyOwnHadley’s API is developed using Next.js, and all services are hosted on Google Cloud Platform.
+- MyOwnRobs’s API is developed using Next.js, and all services are hosted on Google Cloud Platform.

 - The API’s sole responsibility is to receive user’s prompt, enhance it